 Along with the iPhone application, our team will construct an iPod Touch case specifically designed for use with the program.
-It will be constructed with a hard, translucent plastic - potentially acrylic.
-The interior cavity of the case will fit tightly around the iPod Touch (10.75 cm by 6 cm by .825 cm), and the plastic surrounding the iPod will be approximately .625 cm thick (Figure 8).
+It will be constructed with a hard, durable plastic called Acrylic Butadiene Syrene (ABS) very similar to PVC.
+The interior cavity of the case will fit tightly around the iPod Touch (10.75 cm by 6 cm by .825 cm), and the plastic surrounding the iPod will be approximately 0.625 cm thick (Figure 9).
 The purpose of this case is not only to protect the iPod, but also to allow patients to feel the location of each button.
 For this, holes will be placed on the top of the case (the side over the screen) to allow the patient to use the program while receiving tactile feedback to provide the location of the buttons.
 Since not all users would have such requirements, the necessity of the case could be evaluated on a patient by patient basis.
+The case will be made of ABS which was chosen for its high impact resistance and good machinability.
+The bottom, being a relatively simple design can be done by hand using the mill.
+The top however is a much more intricate design and as such, was fabricated with the aid of the Computer Numeric Control (CNC) mill and an accompanying program written to specify the layout of the holes.
+The dimensions are described below in Figure 9 and are designed to exactly match the positions of the buttons, slide bar, and menu button on the iPod touch.